Contact

 Drew graduated from the University of Kansas in 2004 with a bachelor’s in History of Art.
 He has worked at KU Life Span Institute in a variety of roles from research assistant, to communications for 17 years.
 His current role is Associate Director for Communications and Media Services.
 He supports research across the Life Span Institute by creating digital and print media, social media, research website for communication and data collection, video and audio projects.
 Drew has a passion for problem solving communications challenges and learning new media.
 On the State of the States project, Drew is managing website transition efforts with accessibility first approach, and producing the Black Feathers Podcast.

-Kansas University Center on Developmental Disability
+Kansas University Center on Disabilities

 Joseph R. Pearson Hall , Room 738